python-formate/formate/doc-source/usage.rst

 .. pre-commit::
 	:rev: 0.0.0
 	:hooks: formate
+	:args: --verbose

-The ``args:`` option can be used to provide the command line arguments shown above.
+The ``args`` option can be used to provide the command line arguments shown above.